*As an Amazon Associate I earn from qualifying purchases..

-Now, have I beat my hereditary DNA?
+Have I beat my hereditary DNA?
 I think so.
-My mom has been intermittent fasting and has found weight loss success so, it looks like she too might be able to start distancing herself from our “destined to be fat” family beliefs.
-And, as I dive further into intermittent fasting, how it works and it’s amazing benefits, I firmly believe that everything we’ve been taught about weight loss is beginning to shift.
-It really is exciting!
+My mom has been intermittent fasting and has found weight loss success so it looks like she too might be able to start distancing herself from our “destined to be fat” family beliefs.

 The Intermittent Fasting Toolkit!

 Check out my Intermittent Fasting Toolkit!
 This very simple toolkit has everything from the books I read to understand intermittent fasting, to the simple tools for my fast and my feast.
 Check it out!

 - Did you know that I gained 10 pounds while intermittent fasting?
 Check out what I’m doing to lose that weight and more with intermittent fasting!